American Made (song)

-"American Made" is a song written by Bob DiPiero and Pat McManus, and recorded by American country music group The Oak Ridge Boys.
-It was released in February 1983 as the first single and title track from the album American Made.
-The song was The Oak Ridge Boys' seventh number one on the country chart.
-The single went to number one for one week and spent a total of thirteen weeks on the country chart.
-"American Made” was also one of their biggest crossover hits peaking at number seventy-two on the Hot 100.
+"American Made" is a song written by Bob DiPiero and Pat McManus, and recorded by The Oak Ridge Boys.
+It was released in February 1983 as the first single and title track from American Made.
+It was The Oak Ridge Boys' seventh number one on the country chart, staying at number one for a week.
+It spent a total of thirteen weeks on the country chart.
+"American Made” also reached number 72 on the Hot 100.

-Content

-In the song, the narrator laments over so many other items that he needs for daily living being foreign made with foreign sounding names but is happy that his "baby" isn't this but instead is what the song's title says, "from her silky long hair to her sexy long legs".